WILD LOTUS YOGA FAMILY

 I love yoga because it has allowed me become more loving in this lifetime, and has been a gateway to a deeper relationship with body, earth, and Spirit.
 Essentially this practice has helped me become a better listener.
 As a visual artist and teacher, I am passionate about the healing power of creative practice, and exploring how art-making intersects and intertwines with spiritual practice.
 I am deeply inspired by shamanic practices that use ritual and ceremony to honor Spirit and connect with mother Earth and her wisdom.

-In addition to completing Soul School here at Wild Lotus, I have studied Kundalini-based Hatha yoga and Meditation techniques with Agama Yoga in Thailand and Hridaya Yoga in Mexico.
+In addition to completing Soul School here at Wild Lotus, I have studied meditation techniques with Hridaya Yoga in Mexico, as well as Kundalini-based Hatha yoga.

 I attended the first Soul School Teacher Training and graduated at the ripe young age of 21.
 After teaching for several months, my journey took me to Austin.
 Upon returning to New Orleans, I returned to Wild Lotus and was ecstatic to reconnect with my roots and the studio.
 I have since attended a Prison Yoga Project Teacher Training, become a medical advocate for the Sexual Trauma Awareness and Response organization, and a Doula (birth assistant).